risk-first/website/Coding-Bets.md

  - What is the Pay Off?
  - Is the bet worth it?
 Sometimes, the stakes and the payoff are _a given_, but the bet still isn't worth the time.

 How can you maximize the stakes while minimizing pay-off?
+How long will it take for the pay-off to be worthwhile?

 Are you making a long bet, or lots of small short bets?
 (Split work up, then do the riskiest part first)